PASTORAL MINISTRY HANDBOOK | CHAPTER 6

 The candidate shall present the following to the examining committee:

 a.
-Three letters of reference.
-These letters should give evidence of the candidate’s faithfulness in Christian living and are to be obtained from the following:
+Three references giving evidence of the candidate’s faithfulness in Christian living and suitability of service using the Ministerial Reference for Ministerial Licensing form.
+References should be obtained from the following individuals:

 (1) The senior pastor of the church where the candidate is a member.